 I don’t feel it so keenly today myself, but things are different.
 I really don’t know how others see me, but it’s probably in a variety of ways.
 To some I probably aloof, but they don’t know me and that’s fine – one of them recently came to work as my offsider and the reality of me has been a pleasant revelation to him.
 To others I think, and hope, that I’m friendly and kind, the guy who they can crack a joke with.
 I manage a bunch of people and all of them enjoy it, I think.

 I wondered at the anomalies last night as I lay in bed.
 I’m pretty breezy with the people who know me.
-For 10 minutes yesterday I flirted and teased three women together upstairs and they loved it.
+For 10 minutes yesterday, I flirted and teased with three women together upstairs and it each of us enjoyed it.
 Nothing in it – one of them is heavily pregnant, and it’s fun and easy.
 It’s easy for me too.
 It comes naturally and I enjoy it.
 But then I get called unexpressive.
 What does this mean?
 Who am I really?

 But…I don’t know.
 I don’t know what more I can do.
 I’ve opened up.
 I’ve told my stories, not to everyone, but to many.
 I’m trying to be more transparent but it’s a learning experience, trial and error.
 That’s why I felt so betrayed.
 I’m doing my best.

 I’m going to sit on this because I can’t do more than that, but deep in my heart, I’m wondering if I need to wrap things up.
 If others see me in that way – and I don’t know if they do – I wonder if it’s because I can’t commit to an outcome?
 Maybe I just need to put myself out there, cast myself to the winds and see what comes of it.